 www.MbuyuBeach.com +254 707 000 823

-Open for you from October to Easter.
-Closed from early May to the end of September.
+Open for you from October until Easter.
+Closed every year from April to the end of September.

 We charge € 70 (kids € 35) per person/ per night incl. half board (pls. see "rooms + rates").